+The South African Centre for Digital Language Resources (SADiLaR) is a national centre supported by the Department of Science and Technology (DST).
 SADiLaR has an enabling function, with a focus on all official languages of South Africa, supporting research and development in the domains of language technologies and language-related studies in the humanities and social sciences.
 READ MORE...

 The RMA of SADiLaR distributes both proprietary and open-source data.
 In addition to resource distribution, the RMA of SADiLaR also provides the facility for distributing both metadata and resources from third-party data providers.